 1. Make the Minor Repairs Needed to Make Your Home Ready for Sale

-Daily living in your home looks completely different than getting ready to sell a home.
-Many times people get used to normal wear and tear things.
-But, when you decide that you are going to sell your house, a homebuyer will look through a different set of lenses.
-They are getting ready to pay top dollar to buy a house so they want it to be in the very best condition as possible.
+Daily life in your home looks completely different from getting ready to sell it.
+Many times, people get used to normal wear and tear on things.
+But when you decide that you are going to sell your house, a homebuyer will look through a different set of lenses.
+They are getting ready to pay top dollar for a house, so they want it to be in the very best condition possible, unless it is clearly a fixer-upper.
+If so, we use a different strategy to help you get the highest dollar amount for your property.

 Determine what minor repairs are needed first.
-Start from the entrance of the home and work your way through the whole house.
+Start at the entrance and work your way through the entire house.
 Take notes of things that are not working properly and things that look dingy.
 What does the landscape look like?
 Do you need to clean up the weeds and plant a few colorful flowers out front?
 If there is a fence, is it broken?
-If so, this is something that will need repairing.
+If so, this will need repairing.
 How does the front door look?
 Does it look faded and banged up?
 If so, a nice fresh coat of paint does wonders.
 Step inside and look at the light switches, doorknobs, leaky faucets, dirty grout, scuff marks on the floor and walls.
-If any of these things are broken or need to be repaired, this is something you should definitely do if you want to receive top dollar for the sale of your house.
+If any of these things are broken or need repair, you should definitely address them if you want to get top dollar for the sale of your house.

 Another idea is to have a pre-inspection completed on your house by a professional home inspector.
 They will look at your home with a fine-tooth comb and let you know what needs work.
-If you wish to you can repair the items that come up in the inspection that need the most attention prior to showing your house to a potential buyer.
+If you wish, you can repair the items that come up in the inspection as needing the most attention before showing your house to a potential buyer.
 Your Realtor should have referrals for a few great inspectors that you can call.

 2. Minor Renovations to Consider

 Painting a fresh coat of paint is one of the most cost-effective ways to give your home an immediate facelift.
-In order to appeal to the broadest selection of buyers, you should pick a neutral color and nothing too personal.
-If your house has old wallpaper, you may consider removing it and painting it.
-Anything with patterns or different colors that have not been brought up to date may deter a potential buyer.
+To appeal to the broadest range of buyers, you should choose a neutral color and avoid anything too personal.
+If your house has old wallpaper, you may consider removing it and painting the walls.
+Anything with patterns or different colors that has not been updated may deter a potential buyer.
 They may not be able to see themselves living in the home.

 These are other minor repairs and small renovations that bring in a good return on investment: